Tanbur: Origins

 Tanburs have been present in Mesopotamia since the Akkadian era, or the third millennium BC.

 Three figurines have been found in Susa that belong to 1500 BC, and in hands of one of them is a tanbur-like instrument.

-Also an image on the rocks near Mosul that belong to about 1000 B shows tanbur players.
+Also an image on the rocks near Mosul that belong to about 1000 BC shows tanbur players.

 Playing the tanbur was common at least by the late Parthian era and Sassanid period, and the word 'tanbur' is found in middle Persian and Parthian language texts, for instance in Drakht-i Asurig, Bundahishn, Kar-Namag i Ardashir i Pabagan, and Khosrow and Ridag.

 In the tenth century AD Al-Farabi described two types of tanburs found in Persia, a Baghdad tunbūr, distributed south and west of Baghdad, and a Khorasan tunbūr.
 This distinction may be the source of modern differentiation between Arabic instruments, derived from the Baghdad tunbūr, and those found in northern Iraq, Syria, Iran, Sindh and Turkey, from the Khorasan tunbūr.